aspose-total/Aspose.Total-Products/total/en/cpp/conversion/cgm-to-pot/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render CGM to POT within C++ Applications" h2="Convert CGM to POT within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you a C++ developer looking to add to integrate CGM to POT conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export CGM to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to POT.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+CGM (Computer Graphics Metafile) is a vector graphics format used for storing and exchanging graphics data.
+It is widely used in the engineering and technical drawing fields.
+POT (PowerPoint Template) is a file format used by Microsoft PowerPoint for storing slide templates.
+It is used to create a consistent design for presentations.
+Therefore, it is important to convert CGM to POT for creating a consistent design for presentations.

+<h2>How Aspose.Total helps for cgm to pot conversion</h2>

+Aspose.Total for C++ is a suite of APIs that provides developers with the ability to create, manipulate, convert, and render various file formats.
+It includes APIs for PDF, Slides, Words, and Cells.
+It also includes APIs for manipulating images, barcodes, and OCR.
+With Aspose.Total for C++, developers can easily convert CGM to POT in two simple steps.

+The first step is to export CGM to PPTX by using Aspose.PDF for C++.
+Aspose.PDF for C++ is a powerful PDF manipulation API that enables developers to create, read, and edit PDF documents.
+It also allows developers to convert PDF documents to other file formats, such as PPTX.

+The second step is to convert PPTX to POT by using Aspose.Slides for C++.
+Aspose.Slides for C++ is a powerful presentation manipulation API that enables developers to create, read, and edit presentations.
+It also allows developers to convert presentations to other file formats, such as POT.

+Therefore, with Aspose.Total for C++, developers can easily convert CGM to POT in two simple steps.
+It is a powerful suite of APIs that provides developers with the ability to create, manipulate, convert, and render various file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}